Sam: Whenever there is any doubt, there is no doubt. That's the first thing they teach you.

 Larry: What's a grasshopper?

-Sam: Lessee, two parts gin, one part brandy, one part Creme de Menthe...
+Sam: Let's see, that's, uh, two part gin, two part brandy, one part Creme de Menthe...

 [Vincent has just removed a bullet from Sam's side]